The switch to chip credit and debit cards is underway.

-When we walk into some retail stores like Target or Best Buy, we hear an increasingly familiar buzzer sound going off all around us, signaling customers with chip credit and debit cards that it's time to pull their cards out of the machines.
+When we walk into some big stores, we hear an increasingly familiar buzzer sound going off all around us, signaling customers with chip credit and debit cards that it's time to pull their cards out of the machines.

-Yet, we then head into our neighborhood grocery store or dry cleaners and see tape over the insertion slot for chip cards, reminding us to swipe our cards, because the store has not yet implemented the new chip-reading technology, even though Target and Best Buy have had it for months.
+Yet, we then head into our neighborhood grocery store or dry cleaners and see tape over the insertion slot for chip cards, reminding us to swipe our cards, because the store has not yet implemented the new chip-reading technology.

 What's going on?
 It's a puzzle that still surprises many financial experts.

-It's been over six months since major credit card companies Visa and Mastercard announced a new policy that shifts responsibility for fraudulent purchases made with stolen credit cards into the hands of the retailers where the purchases were made — that is, unless the store has switched over to chip readers by the Oct.
+It's been more than a year since major credit card companies Visa and MasterCard announced a new policy that shifts responsibility for fraudulent purchases made with stolen credit cards into the hands of the retailers where the purchases were made — that is, unless the store switched over to chip readers by the Oct.
 1, 2015 deadline.

 Are chip credit, debit cards really more secure than swipe cards?